Open-ForBC/OpenForBC/docs/nvidia/vGPU.md

 ### Valid vGPU configurations

-On a single GPU all time-sliced vGPUs must be of the same type, while MIG-backed vGPUs can halso have a mixed configuration.
+On a single GPU all time-sliced vGPUs must be of the same type, while MIG-backed vGPUs can also have a mixed configuration.

 ### Guest VM support